mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *some are reputed sick and some are not. it often happens that the sicker man is the nurse to the sounder.*
+> *the eighth wonder of the world is ―compound interest.‖ the end move in politics is always to pick up a gun.*

 </div>
 <!-- quote-end -->